chill117/express-mysql-session/readme.md

 	checkExpirationInterval: 900000,// How frequently expired sessions will be cleared; milliseconds.
 	expiration: 86400000,// The maximum age of a valid session; milliseconds.
 	createDatabaseTable: true,// Whether or not to create the sessions database table, if one does not already exist.
+	connectionLimit: 1,// Number of connections when creating a connection pool
 	schema: {
 		tableName: 'sessions',
 		columnNames: {